-The Marathon of Afghanistan takes place in Bamian province, a magical mountainous hidden valley suspended in the midst of the Hindu Kush in central Afghanistan.
-The astonishingly beautiful valley, a UNESCO world heritage site, is recognised as one of the safest provinces in the country and remains almost completely untouched by violence.
+The Marathon of Afghanistan took place in Bamian province, a magical mountainous hidden valley suspended in the midst of the Hindu Kush in central Afghanistan.
 The inaugural marathon took place in October 2015 and was the first international marathon to be run in Afghanistan.
 Around 120 runners took part in the marathon and associated 10-kilometer race, including Zainab who became the first Afghan woman in history to complete a marathon within her own country.

 Zainab – first Afghan woman to run a marathon in her own country